machanism-org/machai/genai-client/src/site/markdown/functional-tools.md

 ### `FunctionTools`

-`FunctionTools` is the main service-provider interface for installing tools into a provider.
+`FunctionTools` is the service-provider interface for installing host-managed function tools into a provider.

 #### Purpose

-Each implementation represents a tool set installer.
+Each implementation represents a tool installer.
 Inside `applyTools(Genai provider)`, it registers one or more tools that the provider can expose to the model.

 #### Main members

 - `applyTools(Genai provider)` registers the tools for one implementation.
 - `setConfigurator(Configurator configurator)` optionally receives shared configuration before registration.
-- `replace(String value, Configurator conf)` resolves `${...}` placeholders using configuration values.

-#### Placeholder resolution behavior
+#### Runtime behavior

-The default `replace(...)` implementation:

-- returns the original value if the input or configurator is `null`,
-- scans the string for `${...}` placeholders,
-- replaces only placeholders that have a matching configuration key,
-- keeps unresolved placeholders unchanged,
-- and repeats resolution for up to 10 passes to support chained values.

-This is useful when a tool installer needs configurable URLs, headers, tokens, labels, or other deployment-specific values.
+Implementations are usually discovered with Java `ServiceLoader`.
+A tool installer can use the optional `Configurator` to read runtime configuration values such as URLs, API tokens, labels, or feature switches.

 #### When to use it